hpjeonGIT/training_slides/Abaqus_tip.md

 - ksh rpm must be installed
 - On a serial file system.
 Unpacking on Lustre could be an issue - media check fails.

+# Section defintion for 2D
+- Do not use generalized plane strain.
+This may yield an error of node set assembly not defined
+- Use Homogeneous and select 2D in the option
+	- Thickness can be adjusted in the option